Amateur Radio Station WJ1B

 I am happy to QSL directly at my callbook address or via the Bureau.
 Return postage or SASEs are not required.
 I upload my logs to Logbook of the World and QRZ.com.

 I hold an Amateur Radio Extra Class License and an FCC GROL Commercial License.
-I am an ARRL Life Member.
+I am an ARRL Life Member and an ARRL Volunteer Examiner.
 I was an Emergency Coordinator (EC) in South Central Connecticut.
-I usually operate CW, FT8, or FT4, on the 80 through 6 meter bands.
 I also collect telegraph keys and telegraphic apparatus.

 Prior to joining the ARRL in 2005, I worked in the cable television and broadcast industries.
 Here's my Resume.